seatsurfing/seatsurfing.github.io/src/pages/pricing.md

 The Paid Plan is paid upfront at the beginning of the subscription cycle.
 Changes in your user amount will be added to/subtracted from the invoice of the next subscription cycle.

 #### Which payment types do you support?
 Payment is handled by [Stripe](https://stripe.com).
-We accept credit card payments and PayPal.
+We accept payments by credit card, PayPal, SEPA Direct Debit, Apple Pay and Google Pay.

 #### Will tax be added to the prices?
 At the moment, no taxes are added to the prices stated above (§ 19 UStG in Germany).
 This is subject to change at a later point in time.